Monthly Archives: September 2015

 I made my way down Dyckman Street on the other side, passing many family-owned businesses catering to the neighborhood and a few national chains proving that this area is very up and coming.
 I covered the lower parts of Sherman, Post and Nagel Streets lined with their apartment buildings and businesses until I passed Fort George Avenue and the start of High Bridge Park.

-The entrance to High Bridge Park off 207th Street in the Fall
+The entrance to High Bridge Park off 207th Street in the Spring of 2024 (park under renovation)

 Along the stretch of Dyckman Street the park while rustic was full of trash.
 It wrecked the effect of the high hills and large boulders with their small paths.
 Once passing 10th Avenue, I reached the entrance of Harlem River Drive and the beginning of High Bridge Park with the lush greenery and small parks and gardens within the larger park.